jaimetur/PhotoMigrator/help/4-immich-photos.md

 ## <span style="color:blue">Remove Duplicates Albums from Immich Photos:</span>
-- From version 3.0.0 onwards, the Tool has a feature to 'Remove Duplicates Albums from Immich Photos'.
+- From: v3.0.0
+- Usage:
   - To run this feature you have to use the flag _'--immich-remove-duplicates-albums'_
+- Pre-Requisites:
+  - Cconfigure properly the file 'Config.ini' to include your Immich account credentials.
+- Explanation:
-- If you configure properly the file 'Config.ini' and execute this Feature, the Tool will connect automatically to your Immich Photos account and will remove all Duplicates Albums found except the first one (but will not remove the assets associated to them, because they will still be associated with the first Album).
+  - The Tool will connect automatically to your Immich Photos account and will remove all Duplicates Albums found except the first one (but will not remove the assets associated to them, because they will still be associated with the first Album).

   ### Example of use:
   ```